sandhawke/crosscloud/overview.md

 vendors for their back-end data storage with no impact on user experience for themselves or their contacts.
 Many other crosscloud applications are possible, spanning the whole range of Internet success stories and dreams of a connected world.
-For some details see
-@@apps..
+See [apps](apps.md).

 ## Benefits